helidon-io/helidon/messaging/README.md

 - `DEAD_LETTER` routes a `DeadLetterMessage<T>` with the original envelope, source channel, attempt count, and failure details.
 The source is settled only after dead-letter delivery succeeds.

-`@Messages.OnFailure` does not retry calls made through a local `Emitter`; an emitter returns its delivery exception directly.
+`@Messaging.OnFailure` does not retry calls made through a local `Emitter`; an emitter returns its delivery exception directly.

 ### Configure execution limits